Storm Hardening the Distribution Grid with the 5k Dynamometer

 Distribution Engineering

 Creating and sustaining a safe and resilient grid starts with good engineering.
 A primary concern for the electric grid during extreme weather events is the risk that high winds will knock down the power poles.
 Ian is a prime example, with winds reaching 150 mph at its peak.
 Yet, Florida’s recently strengthened grid faired particularly well, losing no transmission poles and seeing a significant decrease in distribution pole losses compared to storms prior.
-This was no accident; engineers designed the poles, measured their span lengths and calculated the required sag and tension of their conductors to withstand worst case scenarios like Ian’s high winds.
+This was no accident.
+Engineers designed the poles, measured their span lengths and calculated the required sag and tension of their conductors to withstand worst case scenarios like Ian’s high winds.

 Distribution poles are essentially a large statics problem; wires and equipment add individual forces to the pole they are attached to, and if too much force is applied, the pole will fail.
 To avoid such failures, engineers use strength ratings to measure how much stress a pole or piece of equipment can withstand before it fails.

-To design new poles or storm-hardening existing ones, factors like strength ratings, changes in temperature, and extreme loading from ice and wind are crucial considerations.
+To design new poles or storm hardening existing ones, factors like strength ratings, changes in temperature, and extreme loading from ice and wind are crucial considerations.
 When properly accounted for, engineers can determine the appropriate sag and tension of each pole’s conductors so that no failures occur in worst case scenarios.

 Distribution Construction